-A series of art activities were launched to help bring groups together including a video with the English Community School (ESOL), which celebrated their personal journeys and experiences of being in Oxford.
+Professional artist Ann Rapstoff led a series of activities to bring groups together, including a video with the English Community School (ESOL), which celebrated their personal journeys and experiences of being in Oxford.

 A welcoming courtyard sanctuary was created at the Asylum Welcome Building, including a herb garden and large mural.
 The project culminated with a temporary work, ‘WISH’, which took place at the Cowley Road Carnival in 2002.
 Two hundred colourful balloons were launched, bearing the hopes and wishes of carnival goers.
 One balloon made it all the way to the island of Terschilling, (off the Netherlands) which carried one young girl’s wish for world peace.